Types of woods for classical, flamenco, acoustic and electric guitars

 Physical and acoustic testing of guitar woods

-They are the last stage in the grading process to choose the best guitar woods.
+These are the last stages in the grading process to choose the best guitar woods.
 To do this, samples are taken from different layers of the same trunk and analyzed in a laboratory to perform a mechanical characterization of that guitar wood.
-Subsequently, such characterization is compared with values already established for that specific type of wood and thus it is verified that it is within the normalized standards.
+Subsequently, this characterization is compared with values already established for that specific type of wood and thus it is verified that it is within the normalized standards.

 It involves the identification of wood bulk density and other elements such as hardness.
-One of four types of tests is usually used: Brinell, Rockwell, Chaláis-Meudon and Vickers.
-The most reliable of the four is the Chalais-Meudon test, but in many cases the Brinell is also used.
-Finally, to choose the best wood for guitar, the tendency to curvature is determined.
+One of four types of tests is usually used: Brinell, Rockwell, Chaláis-Meudon, and Vickers.
+The most reliable of the four is the Chaláis-Meudon test, but in many cases the Brinell is also used.
+Finally, to choose the best wood for a guitar, the tendency to curvature is determined.

 Four parameters are determined:

-- Flexural strength: how many pounds or kilograms of tension it is capable of withstanding when flexed at three points.
+- Flexural strength: how many lbs or kg of tension it is capable of withstanding when flexed at three points.

-- Compressive strength test: determines how many pounds of pressure a material will withstand until it deforms toward its center of gravity.
+- Compressive strength test: determines how many lbs of pressure a material will withstand until it deforms toward its center of gravity.

-- Tensile strength capacity: refers to the pounds of traction that a standardized piece of wood is capable of withstanding.
+- Tensile strength capacity: refers to the lbs of traction that a standardized piece of wood is capable of withstanding.

 - Modulus of elasticity: indicates the elastic properties of wood.

 This is something that may vary depending on the manufacturer.
-It is usually subject to the criteria of the luthier who, depending on his or her training, may have some biases.
+It is usually subject to the criteria of the luthier who, depending on their training, may have some biases.
 The classification of the best woods for electric guitar, woods for classical guitar, woods for Creole guitars, or any other type of guitar, is as follows: